zackoren/GyphiH/README.md

 ## GET request and response
 The project contain a single API call (GET request) -  ``` http://address:port/api/v1/gyphi/location/limit/``` - where “location” and “limit” are parameters.
-Location is of type str (limit to 25 character) and limit is of type int.
+Location is of type str (limit to 25 characters) and limit is of type int.

 The GET request will return the following response structure
 ```